viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

 <!-- ### Diagnostics script

-If you're having issues with your MCC, the installer file includes a diagnostics script.
+If you're having issues with your Connected Cache, the installer file includes a diagnostics script.
 The script collects all logs and zips them into a single file.

 To run the script:

-1. Navigate to the following folder in the MCC installation files:
+1. Navigate to the following folder in the Connected Cache installation files:

     `mccinstaller > MccResourceInstall > Diagnostics`